corneliocristina/corneliocristina.github.io/index22.md

    <tr>
       <td>
          <ul>
-            <li> A novel combination of reasoning and machine learning for a automated scientific discovery pipeline. </li>
+            <li> A novel combination of reasoning and machine learning for an automated scientific discovery pipeline. </li>
          </ul>
       </td>
       <td> </td>